-Wood floors are one of the most iconic and popular materials for use in both residential and commercial spaces.
+Hardwood flooring is one of the most iconic and popular flooring options for use in both residential and commercial spaces.
 Wood has a depth and warmth that is unique to the material; it can’t be replicated with laminate, vinyl, or tile flooring meant to look like hardwood floors.
 And with a range of wood flooring types to choose from, any homeowner can find a flooring type to match their interior.

 One of the best things about wood flooring is its longevity.
-When properly cared for, a wood floor can last for decades, and only grow more beautiful with age and time.
-Old wood floors have a luster and patina that comes with age.
-This patina is part of what gives the wood is depth and charm, and is one of the reasons that many people will get excited upon discovering that a home has old wood flooring.
+When properly cared for, a high quality wood floor can last for decades, and only grow more beautiful with age and time.
+Old barn wood floors have a luster and patina that comes with age.
+This patina is part of what gives the wood its depth and charm, and is one of the reasons that many people will get excited upon discovering that a home has old barn wood flooring.

 New cut wood floors are also beautiful, but they take time to develop the wear patterns, color, and beauty of an older floor.
-That’s one of the many reasons that homeowners wanting to install wood and get that charm and style immediately often turn to reclaimed wood flooring.
+That’s one of the many reasons that homeowners wanting to install hardwood flooring and get that charm and style immediately often turn to reclaimed wood flooring.

 Reclaimed wood flooring is made up of wood taken from old, abandoned, and condemned buildings dating back to before the 1930s.
 The buildings may be barns, outbuildings, or rural structures, many of which were made of old growth wood – some species of which are no longer available today.

-The wood taken from these buildings may have been beams, siding, flooring, or structural.
-It’s cleaned, denailed, milled, and formed into wood planks for flooring.
+The barn wood taken from these old barns and old buildings may have been beams, siding, flooring, or structural.
+It’s denaile, cleaned, kiln-dried, milled and resawn into plank wood flooring.
 The wood often has a patina, nail holes, saw marks, and other signs of age and wear, which adds to the floors’ charms.

 Reclaimed wood floors have decades of use left in them, and perform similarly to new cut wood floors.
 The biggest difference is in the style and appearance of the wood.
 Old wood floors often have a more rustic appearance as well as an aged finish that new cut floors take years to develop.